-Thornburg, a 61-year-old Wayland resident, was one of two bicyclists killed in accidents on Lincoln roads last summer when he was hit by a car near the intersection of Routes 117 and 126.
+Thornburg, a 61-year-old Wayland resident, was one of two bicyclists killed on Lincoln roads last summer when he was involved in an accident near the intersection of Routes 117 and 126.
 A memorial service with a temporary ghost bike was held at the scene in September 2016, but keeping it permanently at that site wouldn’t be safe because of traffic concerns, Police Chief Kevin Kennedy said at the June 12 Board of Selectmen meeting.

 After an investigation, no criminal or civil motor vehicle charges were filed filed as a result of the accident.
 However, the town established a seven-member Cycling Safety Advisory Committee earlier this year to develop recommendations for improving cycling safety in Lincoln.